OpenFunction/OpenFunction/README.md

 You can refer to [Prerequisites](#prerequisites) and use `--with-openFuncAsync` to install OpenFuncAsync runtime.

 The OpenFuncAsync runtime can be triggered by a variety of event types, such as MQ, cronjob, DB events, etc. In Kubernetes cluster, OpenFuncAsync will be triggered in the form of deployments or jobs.

-Here's a sample of using OpenFuncAsync runtime.

-> In order to run this sample, you need to install [Kafka](https://strimzi.io/).

-You need to modify the definitions in the [subcriber](https://github.com/OpenFunction/OpenFunction/blob/main/config/samples/function-subscriber-sample.yaml) and [producer](https://github.com/OpenFunction/OpenFunction/blob/main/config/samples/function-producer-sample.yaml) according to the Kafka configuration and then apply them.
-Subsequently, you can observe that as the number of event messages increases, the number of the `subcriber` replications increases and vice versa.

-You can find more samples of OpenFuncAsync runtime [here](https://github.com/OpenFunction/samples#openfuncasync-runtime).

 ## QuickStart